coreos/console-login-helper-messages/doc/manual.md

-- To have a message appended to the same `motd` file generated by `console-login-helper-messages-motdgen`, the files to append can be dropped in `/etc/console-login-helper-messages/motd.d/` or `/run/console-login-helper-messages/motd.d/`
+- To have a message appended to the same `motd` file generated by `console-login-helper-messages-motdgen`, the files to append can be dropped in `/etc/console-login-helper-messages/motd.d/`.
-- Similarly, `issue` messages to append to the same `issue` file generated by `console-login-helper-messages-issuegen` can be dropped in `/etc/console-login-helper-messages/issue.d/` or `/run/console-login-helper-messages/issue.d/`
+- Similarly, `issue` messages to append to the same `issue` file generated by `console-login-helper-messages-issuegen` can be dropped in `/etc/console-login-helper-messages/issue.d/`.

 Files dropped under the `/etc` location above are expected to be unchanged during system runtime and are read only during boot.
-Files dropped under the `/run` location above will trigger the issuegen/motdgen `.path` unit, and the issue/motd message will be updated.

 ### Disabling messages

-The following disables the `motd` and `issue`  messages from regenerating:
+The following disables the `motd` and `issue`  messages from regenerating from the `.issue`/`.motd` snippets in `console-login-helper-messages`' private directories (`/{etc,run,usr/lib}/console-login-helper-messages/{issue,motd}.d`):

 ```
 systemctl disable \